 Artisan Glass

-A Linkasink Artisan Glass sink is a handcrafted undermount or vessel sink made from high-quality glass that has been shaped through repeated kiln firings and decorated using églomisé — an ancient French gilding technique in which metal leaf is applied to the back surface of the glass.
+A Linkasink Artisan Glass sink is a handcrafted sink made from high-quality glass that has been shaped through repeated kiln firings and decorated using églomisé — an ancient French gilding technique in which metal leaf is applied to the back surface of the glass.
 The result is a sink that functions as a bathroom fixture and reads as a piece of decorative art.
-Every sink take a week to make and no two are identical.
+Each sink takes a week to make and no two are identical.

 The Artisan Glass collection is available in white or black glass, with metal leaf finishes in gold, silver, or brass — applied in patterns including Stripe, River, Window, Ribbon, and Solid Églomisé.
 All sinks are finished and shipped from Linkasink’s studio in Phoenix, Arizona.